 Patricia Schank, Digital Promise

-The meeting chairs and CIRCL staff thank the program committee for the innovative ideas and thoughtful input that helped shape the agenda for this meeting.
+The meeting co-chairs and CIRCL staff thank the program committee for their innovative ideas and thoughtful input into the agenda for this meeting.

 1. Who can attend this meeting?

 Researchers with NSF projects with a cyberlearning theme as well as teachers, informal educators, foundation program directors, technologists, designers, graduate students, and other stakeholders.
 Participants must apply, be accepted, and register for the event in order to attend.